tianlinxu312/tianlinxu312/README.md

 - 🔭 I’m currently working on deep generative models.

+- 🌱 I’m interested in teaching machines how to see :eyes:, speak :mega:, draw :art:, think :brain: and act :running:.

 - :e-mail: How to reach me: tianlin.xu1@gmail.com

 #### :scroll: Publications | Preprints :scroll: